Old Stone Bank: Old Stone Bank Building

 The landmark Old Stone Bank Building, from which the bank derived its popular nickname and which housed the bank's flagship branch, is located on South Main Street in Providence.
 The granite edifice with a distinctive gold leaf, spired dome was designed by C.J. and R.J.
 Hall in 1854 and is a prime example of the style of bank architecture, prevalent from the mid-19th to the mid-20th Century, which communicated stability, strength and permanence.

 It was sold by the Resolution Trust Corporation to Brown University for $1.15 million in 1995 to house the Haffenreffer Museum of Anthropology's collection of Native American artifacts.
 In 1999 Brown decided it was unfeasible to house the collection in the building as the necessary alterations would have altered the historic character of the building.
 In April 2009 Brown sold the building to Gold Dome Properties, LLC for $2.14 million.
+The building was converted into a single-family residence between 2015 and 2017.